 The Audit Committee's policy is to pre-approve all audit and permissible non-audit services to be provided by the independent registered public accounting firm.
 These services may include audit services, audit-related services, tax services and other services.
 Pre-approval is detailed as to the particular service or category of services and is generally subject to a specific budget.
-The independent registered public accounting firm and management are required to report periodically to the Audit Committee regarding the extent of services provided by the independent registered public accounting firm in accordance with this pre-approval, and the fees for the services performed to date.
+The independent registered public accounting firm and management are required to report periodically to the Audit Committee regarding the extent of services provided by the independent registered public accounting firm and management are required to report periodically to the Audit Committee regarding the extent of services performed to date.
 The Audit Committee may also pre-approve particular services on a case-by-case basis.
 During fiscal 2018 and 2017, 100% of the services provided by Ernst & Young LLP were pre-approved by the Audit Committee in accordance with this policy.